deyloop/notebox/20220112093437/README.md

   selecting text, running it through a filter and replacing the selected text with the output. (`vi` and `vim`, even `emacs`, etc)

+Filters are of two types:

+* Line filters - program transforms the input line by line
+* file filters - program transforms the whole input received via `stdin` at once

 Related:

 * Unix Filter IO Scheme <../20220112093437/README.md>